How to Treat Sharp Pain in the Eyes?

 • Patients are enquired about the associated symptoms like sensitivity to light, headache, and complete medical and ocular history.

-• Physical examination of the different eye parts is conducted with the help of the slit-lamp technique, fundoscopy, ophthalmoscopy and fluorescent stains to determine any underlying ocular conditions.
+• Physical examination of the different eye parts is conducted with the help of the slit-lamp technique, fundoscopy, ophthalmoscopy, and fluorescent stains to determine any underlying ocular conditions.

-• Snellen's chart and kinetic red test perform a functional assessment of the eye function in case of narrow-angle glaucoma and keratitis.
+• Snellen's chart and kinetic red test perform a functional assessment of the eye function in the case of narrow-angle glaucoma and keratitis.
 In addition, the available functional tests mainly determine the eyes' visual acuity and extraocular muscle movement.

 • Imaging like magnetic resonance imaging (MRI) and computed tomography (CT) is performed in case of optic neuritis and abscess of the orbit.
 In addition, neuroimaging, confocal microscopy, and functional MRI are done in patients with neurogenic ophthalmic pain.